aileencomer/driving-engine/guides/quick-start/setup-drive-engine/iOS.md

 }
 ```

 In our `registerDriveEventListener()` method, we register the `ViewController` as the event listener for drive events.
 The second line tells the Drive Engine that it should surface all Drive Events to the listener.
-If you need to whitelist or blacklist events, you can learn to filter them [here](../../customization/iOS.md).
 We call this function in `viewDidLoad` and then start the engine.

 The rest of the functions are implementations of the `DEMDrivingEngineDelegate` protocol.
 These functions act as callbacks for different drive engine events.
 As you can see from the available callbacks, you have a rich number events to draw from the Drive Engine to affect the functionality of your application.
-You can learn about these in more detail [here](../../reference/available-callbacks.md).
+A full listing is available [here](../../reference/available-callbacks.md).

 ## Next Steps
 Now that the app is setup, let's test it with some mock data!
 You can do learn to do that [here](../test-mock-data/iOS.md).